Brandon Routh

 Brandon Routh (/ˈraʊθ/; born October 9, 1979) is an American actor.
 His portrayal of Superman in the 2006 film Superman Returns garnered him international fame.
 In 2011, he played the title character of the film Dylan Dog: Dead of Night.
 He also had a recurring role in the NBC series Chuck, as Daniel Shaw.
-Routh also played a supporting role in the film Zack and Miri Make a Porno (2008), and played Todd Ingram in the film Scott Pilgrim vs. the World (2010), reprising the role in the animated series Scott Pilgrim Takes Off (2023).
+Routh also played Todd Ingram in the film Scott Pilgrim vs. the World (2010), reprising the role in the animated series Scott Pilgrim Takes Off (2023).

 In 2014, he was cast in a recurring role as Ray Palmer / The Atom on the TV series Arrow.
 He later played that role on two other series in the Arrowverse shared universe: The Flash (a guest role) and Legends of Tomorrow (a starring role).
 Routh also reprised his roles as Superman and The Atom in the 2019 Arrowverse crossover event "Crisis on Infinite Earths".
 His role on Legends of Tomorrow ended in 2020, and Routh made his final appearance as the character in The Flash in 2022.

 Early life

-Routh was born in Des Moines, Iowa, United States; the third of four children born to Catherine LaVaughn (née Lear; b.
-November 11th, 1951), a teacher, and Ronald Ray Routh (b.
-March 26th, 1945), a carpenter.
+Routh was born in Des Moines, Iowa, United States; the third of four children born to Catherine (née Lear), a teacher and jazz singer, and Ronald Routh, a carpenter and jazz drummer.
 He was raised in nearby Norwalk.
 Routh was raised in a Methodist family, and has English, Scottish, German, Irish, Welsh and Dutch ancestry.

 Routh grew up in Norwalk, approximately 100 mi south of Woolstock, the birthplace of George Reeves, the first actor to play Superman on television.
 During his childhood, Routh thought a full-time acting career was unrealistic, citing his small-town background.
 In his spare time, he played the trumpet and the piano.

-Routh attended Norwalk High School, where he played sports, and participated in music and theatre.
+Routh attended Norwalk High School, where he played sports such as soccer and swimming, and participated in music and theatre.
 He attended this school at the same time as Jason Momoa, who would also later become an actor in film adaptations of DC Comics.
 He has described himself as a "momma's boy" and not "the most popular kid" during his school years.
-Routh has also noted that during his younger years, he was fond of the Superman films and comic books.
+Routh has also noted that during his younger years, he was fond of the Superman films.

-Routh attended the University of Iowa for a year, aspiring to be a writer.
-During this time, he modelled and acted in order to earn his tuition expenses.
+Routh attended the University of Iowa for a year, aspiring to be a fantasy writer and graphic design artist.
+During this time, at the encouragement of some school colleagues, he took up modeling in order to earn his tuition expenses.
+The summer following his Freshman year, he moved out to L.A. for a "trial run" at acting and booked his first gig within a month.
+It was then he was "hooked" and decided to pursue acting full-time.

 Routh has said he was often told that he bore a physical resemblance to Christopher Reeve, who had previously portrayed Superman in a film series.
 His former manager signed him on because of the resemblance, telling him that he thought Routh would be cast as Superman if there were another film in the series.